 Always carry a bit of cash

-ATM withdrawals are best when it comes to exchange rates.
+ATM withdrawals are best when it comes to the exchange rates.

 However, many banks levy a per transaction charge so minimize the number of times you withdraw from the ATM.